JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     }
     ```

-5. Again, you have to test this converter function before you can save the function.
+5. Again, you have to test this converter payload format before you can save the function.
 Again, enter eg. '2A00' in the payload and click **Test**.
 The hexidecimal payload entered is shown in JSON format with rearranged elements as test result
 6. Finally, scroll to the bottom of the page and click **Save**
 7. Go back to your data overview.
 Now you should see something like this: